 A stylized fact about many networks—especially social networks—is that triangles like these are common.
 In order to validate this stylized fact, we need to (a) determine how to measure the prevalence of triangles and (b) compare the value of this measure on our real networks to that of their random counterparts.

 There are many possible measures of the prevalence of triangles, but here we will use the transitivity: the fraction of all possible triangles that are present in the network.
-The formula for transitivity is
+We define a possible triangle as a path of length 3 like that shown in Figure 6.1; the addition of just a single edge would turn this path into a triangle.

 Looks good!
 We’ll move forward with the NetworkX version, as it is substantially faster on larger graphs.